arobson/rabbot/README.md

 ### Vagrant

-Wascally now provides a sample `Vagrantfile` that will set up a virtual machine that runs RabbitMQ.
+rabbot now provides a sample `Vagrantfile` that will set up a virtual machine that runs RabbitMQ.
 Under the hood, it uses the official RabbitMQ Docker image.
 It will forward RabbitMQ's default ports to `localhost`.

 **First, you will need to copy the sample file to a usable file:**